abdobeyaye/E-bookauthor/README.md

    - The notebook will generate a DOCX file containing your book.
    - Look for the download link or file in the Colab environment to save your generated book.

+6. **Create a Book Cover:**
+   - Visit [www.ibsar.art](https://www.ibsar.art) to create a free, stunning cover for your generated book.
+   - Use the title and themes from your generated book to inspire your cover design.

 ## 🛠️ Customization

 - Modify the prompts and styles in the notebook cells to better suit your needs.
 - Adjust the model parameters such as `temperature` and `max_tokens` to influence the creativity and length of the generated content.
+- Experiment with different prompts on www.ibsar.art to create the perfect cover for your book.

 ## ⚠️ Important Notes

 - This notebook is designed to run exclusively in Google Colab and is not intended for local execution.
 - Ensure you have a stable internet connection while using the notebook.
 - The generated content is saved within the Colab environment.
 Make sure to download your files before closing the session.
+- www.ibsar.art is an external service.
+Please refer to their website for usage terms and conditions.

 ## 🤝 Contributing